 While this is not meant to be a support shoe, it does have minimal support features built in.
-It does discourage runners against overpronating and it encourages them to get on their toes to obtain a powerful lift off.
+It does discourage runners against overpronating and it encourages them to get on their toes to obtain a powerful liftoff.
 Other than that this shoe is not meant for motion control and is great for runners that already have good form and are maybe even looking for a little movement within the shoe to be able to improve it.
 The shoe does offer great cushion from heel to toe to give you a nice comfortable consistent ride.

 The iBR+, XT-900 and the outsole's design make this a great shoe for any hard surface or terrain.
 The Gore-tex upper also make it great for any terrain that tends to collect moisture such as uneven track or pavement with small dips that do not drain well in the rainy season.
-This shoe performs well on pavement, tracks and cement, as well as light trail.
+This shoe performs well on pavement, tracks, and cement, as well as a light trail.

 Originally a higher priced running shoe, the price has fallen recently at many retailers, making this shoe very affordable.
 This lower price is a great price point if you live in a wet climate and want to try out a shoe from the Saucony Ride line without handing over a lot of money.
-Some runners claim that if you only need one pair of shoes in your closet and this is a good contender, because this shoe will give its wearer an excellent shoe at a very reasonable price.
+Some runners claim that if you only need one pair of shoes in your closet and this is a good contender because this shoe will give its wearer an excellent shoe at a very reasonable price.

 Saucony designed the outsole to include “vertical flex groove” so that the outsole would flex a little under pressure.
-Although this outsole design helps, this shoe is not overly flexible because of the stack height and various amounts cushioning found throughout the midsole.
+Although this outsole design helps, this shoe is not overly flexible because of the stack height and various amounts of cushioning found throughout the midsole.
 The 7 GTX is a great shoe for runners looking to transition from a stability shoe

 to a neutral training shoe because the low amount of flexibility provides a great consistent ride while maintaining some freedom of motion in the foot.

 This is not a stability shoe although it does has some nice features that keep neutral runners' feet from rolling or sliding.
-The midsole encourages runners to spend more time on their forefoot and get a good toe off.
+The midsole encourages runners to spend more time on their forefoot and get a good toe-off.
 The sole of the shoe also discourages the foot from overpronating.
 The cushion is great for runners looking to improve their foot strength or those recovering from injuries caused by overuse.

-At an 8mm drop this is a great shoe for someone looking for slightly more cushioning under the heel, it is also a great offset for a neutral runner
+At an 8mm drop, this is a great shoe for someone looking for slightly more cushioning under the heel, it is also a great offset for a neutral runner

 who wants to improve their form.
-No matter where you land it encourages you to get up on your toes and have a strong toe off.
+No matter where you land it encourages you to get up on your toes and have a strong toe-off.

 • iBR+ is more cushioned and lighter than other kinds of rubber, it is very light and works together with the material in the midsole to support and cushion the foot.